Bruins vs. Canadiens Prediction & Picks - November 18

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Bruins' offense has scored 34 goals in their past 10 outings, while their defense has conceded 23 goals.
-They have had 32 power-play opportunities during that span, and have scored eight goals (25.0%).
+The Bruins' offense has scored 34 goals over their last 10 games, while their defense has allowed 23 goals.
+They have registered 32 power-play opportunities during that span, and have scored eight goals (25.0%).
 They are 7-1-2 in those games.

-Before watching this matchup, here's a peek at which team we think will emerge with the victory in Saturday's action on the ice.
+Ahead of watching this matchup, here is our pick for which squad will take home the victory in Saturday's hockey action.

 Bruins vs. Canadiens Predictions for Saturday

-Our computer model for this encounter calls for a final result of Bruins 5, Canadiens 1.
+Our computer model for this encounter expects a final result of Bruins 5, Canadiens 1.

 - Moneyline Pick: Bruins (-275)